Post

 Open ports 22 and 8888 for SSH and Jupyter Lab access.

-4. If no separate command is specified when running the container, run Jupyter Lab as remote account (non-root privileges) by default
+4. If no separate command is specified when running the container, run Jupyter Lab as the remote account (non-root privileges) by default

 1